26 min read

 What's Next: Expanding Your ELK Stack Security Monitoring

 This ELK stack tutorial provides a solid foundation for cybersecurity monitoring.
 You've learned how to setup ELK stack with Docker and collect real-time security telemetry.
-Here's how to expand your capabilities:
+Here's how to expand your capabilities.

 Additional Security Metrics to Collect